Department of Religious Studies

 (Boston University)

-Abba Hillel Silver Chair of Jewish Studies; Assistant Professor
+Abba Hillel Silver Chair of Jewish Studies; Associate Professor

 Contemporary Jewish life; Jewish dispersion, loss, and memory; material culture; the American Jewish community